jsspencer/testcode/docs/testcode.py.rst

     set to use that value, or in the format program_name=value, which affects only the specified program.
 Only relevant to the run action.
 Default: exe variable set for each program listed in the :ref:`userconfig` file.
+-f, --first-run
+    Run tests that were not were not run in the previous testcode run.
+Only relevant to the recheck action.
+Default: False.
 -i, --insert
     Insert the new benchmark into the existing list of benchmarks in userconfig rather than overwriting it.
 Only relevant to the make-benchmarks action.